A possible example of ball lightning.

 Some researchers have argued that such sightings of luminous balls can be explained in terms of unusual manifestations of lightning or other familiar electrical effects.
 However, such attempts to relegate ball lightning to the level of the mundane aren't at all convincing.
 Whatever it is, it's been seen by too many well-qualified observers, including the likes of world-class scientists Niels Bohr, Victor Weisskopf, and Martin Ryle, as well as pilots and other professional eyewitnesses, to be easily dismissed.
 Moreover, its appearance and behavior are totally unlike anything else we routinely come across in nature.

-A typical ball is 4½ to 9 in in diameter (with a maximum range between about half an inch and three feet) and glows most commonly red, orange, or yellow in color, though occasionally blue or white, with about the brightness of a domestic electric light.
+A typical ball is 4½ to 9 inch in diameter (with a maximum range between about half an inch and three feet) and glows most commonly red, orange, or yellow in color, though occasionally blue or white, with about the brightness of a domestic electric light.
 It may have a halo around it, emit sparks or rays, and survive for anything up to several minutes before disappearing, either suddenly in an explosion or by gradually fading away.
 Odors resembling ozone, burning sulfur, or nitrogen oxide are sometimes referred to, occasionally with the presence of a faint mist or residue.
 Rarely do the objects cause significant damage.
 One exception was in 1936 when, according to a correspondent to a British newspaper, during a thunderstorm, he saw a large "red-hot" ball, the size of an orange, come down from the sky, strike a house, cut a telephone wire, burn a window frame and then submerge itself in a four-gallon tub of water which subsequently boiled for several minutes.
 This dramatic finale allowed a back-of-envelope estimate to be made of the object's energy density.
 It turned out to be about half that of an equivalent volume of molten iron.